2023 FIFA Women's World Cup

-Of the eight teams making their first appearance, Morocco were the only one to advance to the round of 16 (where they lost to France; coincidentally, the result of this fixture was similar to the men's World Cup in Qatar, where France defeated Morocco in the semi-final).
-The United States were the two-time defending champions, but were eliminated in the round of 16 by Sweden, the first time the team had not made the semi-finals at the tournament, and the first time the defending champions failed to progress to the quarter-finals.

-Australia's team, nicknamed the Matildas, performed better than expected, and the event saw many Australians unite to support them.
-The Matildas, who beat France to make the semi-finals for the first time, saw record numbers of fans watching their games, their 3–1 loss to England becoming the most watched television broadcast in Australian history, with an average viewership of 7.13 million and a peak viewership of 11.15 million viewers.

-It was the most attended edition of the competition ever held.

 Overview

 The FIFA Women's World Cup is a professional association football (soccer) tournament contested by senior women's national football teams, organised by FIFA.
 The tournament, held every four years and one year after the men's World Cup, was first played in 1991 in China, and was expanded to 32 teams beginning with the 2023 edition.
 The tournament is contested with eight round-robin groups followed by a knockout round for 16 teams.
 The defending champions were the United States, who defeated the Netherlands 2–0 in the 2019 final.
 The event took place over a period of a month, from 20 July to 20 August, in Australia and New Zealand.
 This Women's World Cup was the first co-hosted tournament, and also the first senior World Cup to be held across multiple confederations.
 In addition, it was the first senior tournament to be held in Oceania, the first Women's World Cup in the Southern Hemisphere, and the third to be held in the Asia-Pacific region, after 1991 and 2007.